piyushsatti/Nonagon/docs/architecture.md

 * **Views (UI):** `discord.ui.View` classes own component callbacks; presenters build embeds.
 * **Rate limiting:** centralized wrapper handles retries/backoff when editing messages.

+#### 3.1.1 Discord Intents

+The user telemetry feature set relies on Discord gateway events that are only delivered when the corresponding intents are enabled both in code and on the developer portal.
+Ensure the following are turned on before deploying analytics collectors:

+- MESSAGE CONTENT — required to receive full `MESSAGE_CREATE` payloads to increment message counters and derive activity timestamps.
+- GUILD_MESSAGE_REACTIONS — surfaces `REACTION_ADD` / `REACTION_REMOVE` for reaction metrics.
+- GUILD_MEMBERS — exposes `on_member_join` data to seed `joined_at` and supply member snowflakes for lookups.
+- GUILD_VOICE_STATES — streams join/leave transitions to accumulate voice-session durations.

+All four intents must be requested in `discord.Intents` during bot startup.
+The privileged intents (MESSAGE CONTENT, GUILD_MEMBERS) also need to be explicitly approved in the Discord developer portal.
+Capture approval screenshots or ticket IDs for future reference.

 ### 3.2 Application (Use Cases)

 * One file per action; no framework imports.
 Examples: